ttopper/CPSC129/docs/06.2_Mazes_1/02_Approaches.md

 # Approaches

-Not surprisingly there’s more than one approach\...
+Not surprisingly there’s more than one approach...

 1. Here’s one: